chanel, miu miu, louis vuitton: fashion's power players close spring/summer 18

 A timetable shift of Paris Fashion Week means that the final day now punches you with all the might of the heavyweight power players.
 When you begin the day confronted by a recreation of a 50ft tall waterfall and end the day inside the Louvre next to the ruins of a 12th century fortress, you imagine that behind-the-scenes, Parisian houses like to play a game of one-upping each other.
 My maison's balls are bigger than yours.
 However, there's no point in out-balling each other with grandiose sets and venues of historical magnitude if the clothes don't hold up though.

 And so on the last day of Paris Fashion Week, you had the biggies jostling to have the final word, with the subtext being that they are fighting in a crowded field, one where brand loyalty is a thing of the past.
-It's no coincidence that there are financial wobbles or rumoured discordance floating adrift in each instance and so what's their response?
-No-holds-barred fashion. #BasicBitch isn't going to cut it when you're trying to court a social media-fuelled customer, cherry picking her way through luxury, contemporary and beyond.
+It's no coincidence that there are financial wobbles or rumoured discordance floating adrift in each instance — and so what's their response?
+No-holds-barred fashion. #BasicBitch isn't going to cut it when you're trying to court a social media-fueled customer, cherry picking their way through luxury, contemporary, and beyond.

 And similarly, the clothes were ambitious.
 Water is a giant force of nature and so Karl Lagerfeld harnessed its powerful fluidity in a collection that jetted and surged with textiles-driven verve.
 As the waterworks were amped up, creating a thunderous roar in the Grand Palais, so too did the mastery of only-at-Chanel fabrics – the lurex-shot denim, the sparsely woven tweeds fringed and frayed, the gossamer thin lace – all worked into an often midriff-baring silhouette that skewed younger than norm.